12nAVYA/assignment2-taidala/README.md

 # Quotes to inspire in daily life

 > Your time is limited, so don't waste it living someone else's life.
-Don't be trapped by dogma.
+Don't be trapped by dogma – which is living with the results of other people's thinking. -Steve Jobs

 > If you look at what you have in life, you'll always have more.
-If you look at what you don't have in life, you'll never have enough.
+If you look at what you don't have in life, you'll never have enough.-Oprah Winfrey